The U.S. Aerospace Industry

 Supply Chain - The United States has a robust aerospace supply chain with capabilities in maintenance, repair, and overhaul (MRO), composites, metal-working, avionics, testing equipment, and coatings.
 U.S.-based suppliers are highly sought after partners for aerospace manufacturing programs at home and abroad.

 Federal Programs and Recent or Pending Legislation

 The National Space Policy: President Obama’s June 2010 National Space Policy puts a strong emphasis on the use of commercial space capabilities and international cooperation to meet U.S. Government mission requirements.
 This will give U.S. commercial space companies the opportunity to provide new services to the government, such as transportation of cargo to the International Space Station as well as human transport for exploration.
 The Administration is conducting an ongoing review of related sectoral policies on space transportation, satellite remote sensing and space-based positioning, navigation, and timing.
 The review is intended to ensure that those guidelines reflect the National Space Policy’s objectives, such as industry competitiveness and increased international cooperation.

 National Aeronautics Research & Development (R&D) Policy: This policy guides federal aeronautical R&D activities to promote long-term sustainable research on advanced aircraft systems and air transportation management systems and infrastructure.
 The policy aims to foster a vibrant and dynamic R&D community that includes government, industry, and academia.

-Export Control Reform: The Obama administration and Congress are working to develop a more predictable, efficient, and transparent technology control regime that will create a single control list, a single primary enforcement coordination agency, a single information technology system, and a single licensing agency.
+Export Control Reform: The Obama administration and Congress are implementing reforms of export control regulations that will create a more predictable, efficient, and transparent technology control regime.
+The reforms will create a single control list, a single primary enforcement coordination agency, a single information technology system, and a single licensing agency.
 These reforms will help facilitate exports of U.S.-based aerospace manufacturers.